 - 1. Admission or Readmission - a.
 Each program shall include in its policies and procedures written admission and readmission criteria for determining client's eligibility and suitability for treatment.
 These criteria shall include, at minimum: - i.
 Use of alcohol/drugs of abuse. - ii.
 Physical health status; and - iii.
 Documentation of social and psychological problems. - b.
-If a potential client does not meet the admission criteria, the client shall be referred to an appropriate service provider. - c.
-If a client is admitted to treatment, a consent to treatment form shall be signed by the - d.
+If a potential client does not meet the admission criteria, the client shall be referred to an appropriate service provider.

+- c.
+If a client is admitted to treatment, a consent to treatment form shall be signed by the client. - d.
 All referrals made by the program shall be documented in the client record. - e.
-Copies of the following documents shall be provided to the client upon admission: Client rights, client fee policies, and consent to treatment.

-- f.
-Copies of the following shall be provided to the client or posted in a prominent place accessible to all clients: - A Statement of nondiscrimination by sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, sexual orientation or ability to pay. - ii.
+Copies of the following documents shall be provided to the client upon admission: Client rights, client fee policies, and consent to treatment. - f.
+Copies of the following shall be provided to the client or posted in a prominent place accessible to all clients: - i.
+A Statement of nondiscrimination by race, religion, sex, gender identity, ethnicity, age, disability, sexual preference, and ability to pay. - ii.
 Grievance procedures. - iii.
 Appeal process for involuntary discharge; and - iv.
 Program rules, expectations, and regulations. - g.
 Where drug screening by urinalysis is deemed appropriate the program shall: - i.
 Establish procedures which protect again the falsification and/or contamination of any urine sample; and - ii.
-Document urinalysis results in the client's file.

-2. Treatment

-- a.
-Assessment for all clients shall include:

-- i.
-Drug/Alcohol use history.

-- ii.
-Medical history.

-- iii.
-Family history.

-- iv.
-Psychiatric history.

-- v.
-Social/recreational history.

-- vi.
-Financial status/history.

-- vii.
-Educational history.

-- viii.
-Employment history.

-- ix.
-Criminal history, legal status, and

-- x.
-Previous SUD treatment history.

-- b.
-Treatment plans shall be developed with the client within 30 days of admission and include:

-- i.
-A problem statement for all problems identified through the assessment whether addressed or deferred.

-- ii.
-Goals to address each problem statement (except when deferred).

-- iii.
-Action steps to meet the goas that include who is responsible for the action and the target date for completion; and

-- iv.
-Signature of primary counselor and client.

-- c.
-All treatment plans shall be reviewed periodically and updated to accurately reflect the client's progress or lack of progress in treatment.

-- d.
-Progress notes shall document the client's progress toward completion of activities and achievement of goals on the treatment plan.

-- e.
+Document urinalysis results in the client's file. - 2.
+Treatment - a.
+Assessment for all clients shall include: - i.
+Drug/Alcohol use history. - ii.
+Medical history. - iii.
+Family history. - iv.
+Psychiatric history. - v.
+Social/recreational history. - vi.
+Financial status/history. - vii.
+Educational history. - viii.
+Employment history. - ix.
+Criminal history, legal status, and - x.
+Previous SUD treatment history. - b.
+Treatment plans shall be developed with the client within 30 days of admission and include: - i.
+A problem statement for all problems identified through the assessment whether addressed or deferred. - ii.
+Goals to address each problem statement (except when deferred). - iii.
+Action steps to meet the goas that include who is responsible for the action and the target date for completion; and - iv.
+Signature of primary counselor and client. - c.
+All treatment plans shall be reviewed periodically and updated to accurately reflect the client's progress or lack of progress in treatment. - d.
+Progress notes shall document the client's progress toward completion of activities and achievement of goals on the treatment plan. - e.
 Discharge documentation shall be developed with the client, if possible and include:

 - i.
-Description of the treatment episode.
+Description of the treatment episode. - ii.

-- ii.
 Prognosis. - iii.
 Client's plan for continued recovery including support systems and plans for relapse prevention. - iv.
 Reason and type of discharge. - v.
 Signature of primary counselor and client; and - vi.
 A copy of the discharge documentation shall be given to the client.